 1. Preparation when growing rosemary from cuttings

-To propagate rosemary successfully you need:
+To propagate rosemary successfully, you need the following:

 - An established rosemary mother plant (or cuttings from a plant)

-- Well drained potting soil
+- Well-drained potting soil

 - A pot with a drain hole made from material that breathes

 You should always plant more rosemary cuttings than you need plants.
 We have propagated rosemary from cuttings countless times, and a 100% success rate is not guaranteed.